Nebraska Massage Liability Insurance Guidelines

 · National Certification Board of Therapeutic Massage and Bodywork (NCBTMB) OR

 · Federal State Massage Therapy (FSMTB)

-To be considered for state reciprocity, you must successfully pass the Board developed jurisprudence examination with at least 75% score.
+To be considered for state reciprocity, you must successfully pass the board-developed jurisprudence examination with a score of at least 75%.

-The state of Nebraska has one of the most stringent guidelines and licensing requirements for massage therapists.
-So once you have your license, you will want to protect it and the earning power it brings you by seriously considering adding massage practitioner insurance to your overall business insurance.
+The state of Nebraska has some of the most stringent guidelines and licensing requirements for massage therapists.
+With this in mind, once you earn your license, don’t forget to protect it and the earning power it brings you by adding massage practitioner insurance to your overall business insurance.

 Or click here to apply for insurance.